christopherchateau/BuildYourOwnBackend/README.md

 - **GET** - Get All Beers: `/api/v1/cerebral_beers/beer`

-This endpoint will return an array of all Cerebral beers, current and passed.
+This endpoint will return an array of all Cerebral beers, current and past.

 #### Example Response